You Think You Really Know Me: Reception

 You Think You Really Know Me did not gain substantial attention upon its initial 1977 release.
 Though re-released again in 1979, to little fanfare, the album eventually gained a cult following.
 Beck namechecked Wilson in his 1996 song "Where It's At", one of his biggest hits.
 Feeding Tube Records described the album as "the sound of a 23 year old oddball from upstate New York, wrestling with his demons and actually winning.
 There’s nothing quite like it.
 And it offers a story of hope to every weirdo who hears it."
+A retrospective critical appraisal describes the album's music as "s strange combination of funk, rock, and music that sounds something like a 70s TV show theme."